Disciplinaries & Academic Conduct

-The disciplinary process is set out in UCB’s Code of Practice on Discipline.
+Behavioural or non-academic issues are addressed under UCB’s Code of Practice on Discipline.
 You can find it on the University’s Policies Page.

 The process has three main steps: